 OPAL researchers worked closely with the OSU app club to create a transit app for the Corvallis Transit System.
 This app is called "Transport" and it delivers real-time bus information for the Corvallis community.
 This app is the result of a collaboration between the app club and OPAL.
-To find out more about how policy informed the development of the app, read the policy brief which provides a comprehensive look at the probelm, background, analysis, and recommendations.
-WATCH the video below for a brief summary of the app.
+To find out more about how policy informed the development of the app, you can read the policy brief for a comprehensive look at the probelm, background, analysis, and policy recommendations.
+Watch the video below for a short summary of the app.

 In 2011, the City of Corvallis faced severe budget cuts which threatened services and facilities administered by the Corvallis Parks and Recreation Department.
 In an attempt to stabilize funding, the City started to explore the possibility of transferring park and recreation services to a special taxing district.
 This policy brief, a collaborative effort between the Corvallis League of Women Voters and OPAL, examines the potential impacts of the development of special taxing districts in the the City of Corvallis.

 The disproportionate arrest and incarceration of people with mental illnesses is a significant concern for police, policymakers, and academic researchers throughout the United States.
 Benton County (Oregon) law enforcement agencies have mirrored this national trend and reported a significant increase in police contacts with people with mental illnesses in recent years.

 In this context, this project (1) examined the prevalence of contacts between police and people with mental illness in Benton County; (2) examined some of the potential causes and consequences of the trend; and (3) provided policy suggestions for more efficient and successful contacts between those with mental illnesses and the police.